LittleBigPlanet 3: Reception

 LittleBigPlanet 3 received positive reviews from critics.
 It received an aggregated score of 80.78% on GameRankings based on 50 reviews and 79/100 on Metacritic based on 76 reviews.
 OpenCritic assessed that the game received strong approval, being recommended by 64% of critics.

 Justin Clark from Joystiq gave the game a 4.5/5, praising the level design, change of pacing and scale in adventure mode, new characters and items, as well as the Hook Hat, a new feature in LittleBigPlanet 3.
 He also praised the user-friendly and satisfying creation mode and accessible tutorial.
 He stated that "LittleBigPlanet 3 is a foundation, upon which eager minds can start building even more inspiring content, and that process has been made more accessible than ever before."

-Louise Blain from GamesRadar gave the game an 8/10, praising the inclusion of a tutorial, distant characters and intuitive menu.
-However, she criticized the adventure mode for being too short and having frustrating checkpoints, as well as slightly disappointing pre-built content.
+Louise Blain from GamesRadar gave the game an 8/10, praising the inclusion of a tutorial, distinct characters and intuitive menu.
+However, she criticized the adventure mode for being "too short" and having "frustrating" checkpoints, as well as "slightly disappointing" pre-built content.
 She summarized the review by saying: "Beautiful, creative and filled with knitted joy, LittleBigPlanet 3 does however disappoint in its Adventure mode's comparatively sparse content.
 Nonetheless, it hands over an impressive array of exceptional design tools for budding creators."

 Kevin Dunsmore from Hardcore Gamer gave the game a 3.5/5, saying "LittleBigPlanet 3 is an endearing and charming game that will work its way into your heart thanks to its presentation and new characters.
 The end-game possibilities are endless thanks to the co-op, level creator and millions of community driven stages imported from past titles, but it's held back due to Sumo Digital's unwillingness to fully flesh out their ideas."

 Alexa Ray Corriea from GameSpot gave the game a 7/10.
-She praised the soundtrack, new characters introduced, drastic and refreshing gameplay changes when controlling different characters, freedom of movement and navigation, challenging but rewarding levels, as well as Popit Puzzles, a tutorial introduced in the creative mode.
+She praised the soundtrack, new characters introduced, gameplay changes when controlling different characters, freedom of movement and navigation, "challenging but rewarding" levels, as well as Popit Puzzles, a tutorial world introduced as its own mode that is hosted by Larry Da Vinci and Victoria von Bathysphere from LittleBigPlanet 2.
 However, she criticized the limited use of other characters in both Adventure Mode and co-op multiplayer, as well as multiple game-breaking bugs.
 She stated that "The push for creativity is limited in the way you play the campaign, but it's an overwhelming presence within creation mode, offering boundless ways to leave your own mark on Craftworld."